jelly/cockpit/test/ARCHITECTURE.md

 test/run
 test/reference-image

-An overview of the directories:

-* browser - everything required for Testing Farm (TF) tests using Packit
-* common - our test library, used in all Cockpit sub projects
-* data - test data for integration tests
-* pytest - Cockpit bridge unit tests
-* reference - git submodule checkout of our pixel test images repository
-* verify - integration tests

 ### Continuous Integration (CI)

 In CI we have two entrypoints, one for our tests which runs on our own